unixtux/aiotgm/README.md

     try:
         await bot.send_message(mex.chat.id, 'welcome')
     except (TimeoutError, TelegramError):
-        ...
         # TelegramError is raised when
         # a request goes wrong, otherwise
         # will be raised TimeoutError if a
         # response is not returned in 5 minutes

     return NextManager()
     # Returning a NextManager instance, you will pass
     # the update to the following manager of same kind.

-@bot.manage_message()
-async def another_manager(mex):
-    ...

 # You can also add rules with the
 # method 'add_rule' of the managers

-async def foo(obj):
+async def foo(mex):
     ...

 bot.message_manager.add_rule(lambda x: True, foo)